pub struct Instant(/* private fields */);

 A measurement of a monotonically nondecreasing clock.
 Opaque and useful only with Duration.

-Instants are always guaranteed to be no less than any previously measured instant when created, and are often useful for tasks such as measuring benchmarks or timing how long an operation takes.
+Instants are always guaranteed, barring platform bugs, to be no less than any previously measured instant when created, and are often useful for tasks such as measuring benchmarks or timing how long an operation takes.

 Note, however, that instants are not guaranteed to be steady.
-In other words, each tick of the underlying clock may not be the same length (e.g. some seconds may be longer than others).
+In other words, each tick of the underlying clock might not be the same length (e.g. some seconds may be longer than others).
 An instant may jump forwards or experience time dilation (slow down or speed up), but it will never go backwards.
+As part of this non-guarantee it is also not specified whether system suspends count as elapsed time or not.
+The behavior varies across platforms and Rust versions.

 Instants are opaque types that can only be compared to one another.
 There is no method to get “the number of seconds” from an instant.
 Instead, it only allows measuring the duration between two instants (or comparing two instants).